 We took Christians sisters trick or treating around their neighborhood and that’s something I love to do every year.

 Starting my blog!
 And learning how to set up an email welcome sequence on Kajabi and create freebies and other things on Canva.

-- What or whom are you most thankful for
+- What or whom are you most thankful for this year

 - One word to describe the year